aggregat4/delicious-bookmarks/README.md

 ## Bookmarklet

 You can call the `/addbookmark` page using a bookmarklet in the browser to quickly allow capturing new bookmarks.
-The code can look something like this:
+The code can look something like this (replace the URL with your own instance):

 ```js
 javascript:void(window.open(`http://localhost:1323/addbookmark?description=${encodeURIComponent(document.querySelector('meta[name="description"]')?.content  ?? document.querySelector('meta[name="twitter:description"]')?.content ?? "")}&title=${encodeURIComponent(document.title)}&url=${encodeURIComponent(location.href)}`,'Save Bookmark', 'width=700,height=500,left=0,top=0,resizable=yes,toolbar=no,location=no,scrollbars=yes,status=no,menubar=no'));